-Cats can do some pretty funny and interesting things, plenty of them are odd behaviors to a human.
+Cats can do some pretty funny and interesting things, plenty of them being pretty odd behaviors to a human.
 Whether it’s sleeping on your head, pacing the halls for no reason, or bringing gifts in the form of dead animals.
-Before deciding that your feline friend is a “cold blooded furry killer,” here’s what is means when your cat brings you a tiny rodent as a gift.
+Before deciding that your feline friend is a “cold-blooded furry killer,” here’s what it means when your cat brings you a tiny rodent as a gift.

 Recent studies, and common sense, show that cats were born to hunt.
 Catching prey and then presenting it dead or alive to their owner is more common, and necessary than you might think.
 Cats do this to show off their prized catch as well as use the opportunity as a teaching aid in hunting to pass down to their young.
-Also, according to LiveScience "It may be in some cases that cats may also be keeping other species that may negatively impact bird and other small mammal populations in check," says Bruce Kornreich.
+Also, according to LiveScience, "In some cases cats may also be keeping other species that may negatively impact bird and other small mammal populations in check," says Bruce Kornreich.

 A cat needs mental stimulation, especially if they display a strong prey drive.
 Toys with feathers, moving parts, and other fun dangling items they cannot resist trying to catch can be considered gifts when they deliver them to you.
 You can give them the stimulation they need by having them chase objects like a laser pointer.